Welcome. Because of the current COVID-19 situation, I am providing counselling by telephone or video call.

 My goal is to help adults, teenagers and young people to find a way through the emotional difficulties you may be facing

-Counselling can help with many of the distressing and stressful challenges we may encounter in life, from traumatic events and experiences, loss and change, to dealing with overwhelming emotions, stress and anxiety.
+Counselling can help with many of the challenging and traumatic experiences we can encounter in life, from bereavement, loss and devastating change, to family demands, overwhelming emotions, depression, stress and anxiety.

 - Diploma in Therapeutic Counselling